 In 2013 and 2014, Tribble assisted the Crimson Tide women’s cross country team to the highest Alabama team finishes at the NCAA South Region meet since 1987, placing third in the team standings both years behind all-Region performances by Katelyn Greenleaf (twice), Meropi Panagiotou and Hannah Waggoner.
 Over the last two seasons, the Tide women have won five team titles during the regular season finishing third at the 2014 SEC Championships and sixth at the 2013 SEC meet.

-A veteran athlete, coach and trainer, Tribble brings an impressive depth of experience to the Alabama staff.
-As an assistant at Ole Miss from 2010-12, Tribble's primary emphasis was on coaching the Rebels' distance runners and serving as assistant recruiting coordinator.
-The 2011 cross country season was the best in school history for the Ole Miss women's team, as the Rebels claimed a program-best fifth-place showing at the SEC Championships.
-Logan Waites became the first female in school history to earn All-SEC cross country honors, while Katie Breathitt joined her to achieve the best two finishes in school history at the conference meet, 11th place and 15th, respectively.
+A veteran athlete, coach and trainer, Tribble has an impressive depth of coaching experience.
+As an assistant at Ole Miss from 2010-12, Tribble’s primary emphasis was on coaching the Rebels’ distance runners and serving as assistant recruiting coordinator.
+The 2011 cross country season was the best in school history for the Ole Miss women’s team, as the Rebels earned a program-best fifth-place finish at the 2011 SEC Championships.
+Logan Waites became the first female in school history to earn All-SEC cross country honors, while Katie Breathitt joined her to achieve the best two finishes in school history, 11th and 15th, respectively.
 Martin Kirui placed ninth to also earn All-SEC accolades for the men.